What is the connection between securing your laptop and saving the lives of the astronauts on Apollo 13?

 You don’t need any experience of programming to take the course, just curiosity and a willingness to experiment, Igor promises.

-Afterwards they will use their new skills to learn how to protect digital devices by imagining how someone who wanted to break into them would do it, and to fix the security on a real network to defeat an intruder.
+They will then use their new skills to learn how to protect digital devices by imagining how someone might break into them, and to fix the security on a real network to defeat an intruder.

-And by the time they have finished the course, the students are ready to demonstrate their hand-on skills to their parents.
-Afterwards they can go home and help their families and friends secure their information.
-But they will also have acquired a lifelong skill that will benefit both their studies and their lives outside school.
+By the time they finish the course, students are ready to demonstrate their concrete skills to their parents.
+They can then go home and help their families and friends secure their information.
+But they will also have acquired a lifelong skill that will benefit both their studies and their lives beyond the classroom.